Copyright 2005 Rick Harrison

 Those basic philosophical questions that kids have always asked remain valid even today.
-Now in 2016 science and philosophy still have more questions than answers.
+Now in 2017 science and philosophy still have more questions than answers.
 The new theory of multiverse, for example, endorsed here by noted cosmologist Paul Davies, doesn’t really close out those questions for science as some would have us believe.
 This is true because the “theory” of multiverse is not testable in most of the forms relevant to the big cosmological questions of God, accident, and intelligent design.

-Multiverse theory evinces another instance of the neo-Darwinian double standard.
+So what is multiverse theory?
 Some physicists assert that there could be many universes, perhaps even an infinite number, or one or more that had infinite or nearly infinite time to play around with accidental explorations of alternative physical systems.
 Such nearly infinite resources are required to explore the vast number of random alternatives required to finally stumble upon a physical system that could create and evolve life by accident.
 An infinite multiverse that randomly searches through all possible combinatorial physical systems would make the accidental origin and evolution of life both possible and an eventual certainty, given only the (unprovable) assumption that there is no spiritual life force that has to be added to a creature’s body to bring it to life.

 The problem with making the multiverse theory work as support for the theory of accidental evolution is that accidental evolution would not be remotely probable until science could show that the enormous number of failed attempts to create life by accident that are requisite to increasing the probability of success had actually occurred in other universes.
 As a matter of the practical limits of science, this can never be done.
-Unless these universes are very similar to our own we cannot collect data from them because our science won’t work there.
+Unless the other universes are very similar to our own we cannot collect data from them because our science won’t work there.

-To probe vastly dissimilar universes having different laws, or chaotic conditions with no laws, would seem to be impossible for our Earth science, which depends on our natural laws and physical constants.
+To probe vastly dissimilar universes having different laws, or chaotic conditions with no laws, would seem to be impossible for Earth science, which depends on our natural laws and physical constants.
 Thus, science can only confirm the internal characteristics of universes sufficiently similar to our own to permit our scientific methods and instruments to be applied.
 Confirmation of the existence of these kinds of universes cannot be used to support the theory of an accidental creation of life because they are no more accidental than our own world.
-They therefore can’t be used to prove that the beginning of things was purely accidental, which in physical terms means chaotic, or that a vast range of dysfunctional and not-fine-tuned-for-life alternatives were randomly tried first before hitting upon the (hugely improbable) life-friendly systems of our world.
+They therefore can’t be used to prove that the beginning of things was purely accidental, which in physical terms means chaotic.

 All multiverse really does is open up reams of new questions for science, some of which can never be answered: